xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

 ReplicaSets ensure high availability and load balancing by maintaining a specified number of pod replicas in a Kubernetes cluster.
 If a pod crashes or a node runs out of resources, new pods are scheduled automatically.

+### ReplicationController

+- Helps to run multiple instances of a single pod.
+- Create multiple pods to share the load across them.

 ### ReplicationController vs. ReplicaSet

 - **ReplicationController**: Older method, ensures a fixed number of pod replicas.